Oak Timber Framing: Jowl Posts

 Timber Framing from Scratch – Frequently Asked Questions (PDF, 379Kb)

-Joe Thompson of Sussex Oak & Iron is carpenter in residence at the Weald & Downland Living Museum.
+Joe Thompson of Sussex Oak & Iron is the MSc Timber Building Conservation Programme Leader at the Weald & Downland Living Museum.
 He teaches a range of historic carpentry courses at the Museum.
 He has developed a keen analytical eye and a scholar’s passion for following and interpreting the evidence along with a natural skill in teaching.

 Fee & Refreshments